dejwi/fb-clone/README.md

 ### WARNING
 I was on a big crunch creating this project, whole days non-stop and now I need to complete other projects
-- there's some(maybe more) things that should be moved to separate components
+- There're some(maybe more) things that should be moved to separate components
 - I've learned that I should've put classes somewhere else

 ### How to run localy